-Students may withdraw from a course during the Withdraw period.
-A grade of W will appear on the transcript.
-No credit of tuition will be granted after the Drop period.
+Should a student officially withdraw from a course during the Withdraw period, a grade of W will appear on the transcript.
+Courses from which a student withdraws will not affect semester tuition.
 After the Withdraw period no withdrawal from a course will be permitted.
-Students who cease attending after the withdrawal date will receive a grade of F in that course.
+Students who cease attending after the withdraw period will receive a calculated grade based on the course syllabus requirements for that course.

-A student who never attends or stops attending a course for which he or she is officially registered, without following the accepted procedures, will receive a grade of F in that course.
-A student who wishes to initiate withdrawal from a course after the deadline may do so by filing a petition to present a serious and compelling reason for withdrawal to the Office of Student Success or OPS Registrar.
-Approval for such a withdrawal will be granted only in extreme cases where extenuating circumstances are evident and can be substantiated.
-No financial adjustments are made.
-Failing or performing poorly in a class, and dissatisfaction with the subject matter, class or instructor are not acceptable serious and compelling reasons for late withdrawal.
+A student who never attends or stops attending a course for which he or she is officially registered, without following the accepted procedures, may receive a grade of F in that course.
+A student who wishes to initiate withdrawal from a course after the Withdraw period may do so by filing an appeal to the Office of Student Success or OPS Registrar.
+Approval for a late withdrawal will be granted only in extreme cases where extenuating circumstances are evident and can be substantiated.
+No financial adjustments are made to the student's account.
+Failing or performing poorly in a class, or dissatisfaction with the subject matter, class, or instructor are not defined as acceptable serious and compelling reasons for late withdrawal.